RequestNetwork/requestNetwork/packages/requestNetworkSmartContracts/README.md

 ### Tutorials
 No tutorial available yet.
 Feel free to suggest yours and we will refer to it.

+### Testing
+`npm install -g ganache-cli`

+Launch a ganache-cli instance on a terminal:

+`npm run ganache`

+In a second terminal, run the tests:

+`npm run test`

 ### Develop on test-rpc
 You can deploy your own contracts on testrpc thanks to the truffle project:
 ```git clone https://github.com/RequestNetwork/requestNetwork